Home Delivered Meals

 The OCCOA currently contracts with Alpine Taxi, LLC in Gaylord for meal delivery.

 Gaylord Community Schools prepare the home-delivered meals for the agency’s clients in the kitchen at Gaylord High School.

-Clients, or their caregivers, may initiate home-delivered meals by calling the OCCOA office and speaking to a customer service representative.
+Clients, or their caregivers, may initiate home-delivered meals by calling the OCCOA In-Home Service Department at (989) 705-2574.
 Meals can be started on the first delivery day after the initial request is initiated and may continue for as long as there is a need for them.